COVID-19 vaccination mandates in Canada: Provinces and territories

-A October 21, 2021 federal briefing said that the provinces and territories—who hold all of the vaccination information—are responsible for providing the vaccine passport that Canadians need to travel internationally, using "existing provincial proof of vaccination systems".
+An October 21, 2021 federal briefing said that the provinces and territories—who hold all of the vaccination information—are responsible for providing the vaccine passport that Canadians need to travel internationally, using "existing provincial proof of vaccination systems".
 By 2022, all provinces and territories had "vaccine passports with the QR code that meets the recommended Canadian standard for domestic and international travel".

 Alberta

 Under the Premiership of Jason Kenney, the province removed the "power of mandatory vaccination from the provinces Public Health Act, to ensure there could not be a vaccine mandate.
 In May 2021, Premier Kenney promised Albertans the "best summer ever" and on June 18, he announced the government's plans to reopen with a prediction that the pandemic was ending.
-On July 28 Alberta Chief Medical Officer of Health,Deena Hinshaw, announced sweeping changes during her COVID-19 pandemic update.
+On July 28 Alberta Chief Medical Officer of Health, Deena Hinshaw, announced sweeping changes during her COVID-19 pandemic update.
 Hinshaw explained that the increased uptake of vaccinations was one of the factors influencing her decision to gradual remove all restrictions; to decrease testing; and shorten the quarantine period.
 Kenney took a lengthy holiday overseas in August while cases increased.
 In mid-September, as Alberta was reaching the peak of daily cases during the fourth wave, the number of active cases reached 20,614—representing the first time the number was greater than 20,000; the daily case count exceeded 1,600, the number of hospitalization was over 1,130.
 The number of active cases on September 20 was "far more than twice as many as any other province or territory."
 In mid-September facing criticism on all sides, Premier Kenney introduced his Restrictions Exemption Program (REP)—described by many as a vaccine passport—along with "sweeping new measures to combat the COVID-19 surge."
 If businesses require their adult patrons to "show proof of vaccination or recent negative test result", they can forego certain other restrictions.
 By early October 2021, CBC News was citing Alberta as a "cautionary tale for the rest of Canada".
 The province had made a series of "bad policy decisions"; vaccination rates were low; and the government did nothing.
 By October 1, a November 30, 2021 deadline had been set by Premier Kenney for approximately "25,500 public service employees" to get vaccinated.
 In January 2022, Kenney refused to introduce a mandate.